 For this tutorial, I’m going to cover some high-quality time-related insights directly from your supply chain metrics.
+You may watch the full video of this tutorial at the bottom of this blog.

 This is connected to a tutorial I previously conducted about supply chain management.
 It involves a technique on managing a particular operational scenario about multiple dates.